radhakrish-venkat/desktop-search/API_DOCUMENTATION.md

 ## LLM-Enhanced Search Endpoints

 Desktop Search supports advanced, ChatGPT-like search and summarization using local LLMs and embeddings.
 All LLM features are 100% local—no data leaves your machine.
-You can choose your own embedding and LLM models (Ollama/LocalAI supported).
+You can choose your own embedding and LLM models (Ollama supported).

 ### Get LLM Provider Status
 ```http